hzeller/rpi-rgb-led-matrix/README.md

      $ sudo ./led-matrix 6 rain 50000

 The standard speed is 100000.
+You can also run through all animations:

+     $ sudo ./led-matrix 6

 Limitations
 -----------
 There seems to be a limit in how fast the GPIO pins can be controlled.
 Right